mattetti/merb_babel/README.markdown

 * A localization file is recognized as being locale specific if the mloc_country_code pair is set.

-* ONLY localizations/translations specific to a locale should be in the locale loc file.
+* ONLY localizations/translations specific to a locale should be written in a locale file.

 * Recommended: set the mloc_language_name pair so you list the available languages in their own language.